ivanbruel/webdriver.sh/README.md

 ```

 Modifies the installed driver's NVDARequiredOS Info.plist property.
 If no [BUILD] is provided for option -m, the installed macOS's build version string will be used.

+Note: webdriver.sh will prefer a non-destructive patching process where available using e.g. NvidiaGraphicsFixup, Clover.
+You can force plist patching with the -m option.

 <br />